canonical/ubuntu-image-legacy/README.rst

 ============

-Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement, but Ubuntu 16.10 (Yakkety Yak) or newer is recommended.
+Ubuntu 16.04 (Xenial Xerus) is the minimum platform requirement, but Ubuntu 17.04 (Zesty Zapus) or newer is recommended.
 Python 3.5 is the minimum Python version required.
 All required third party packages are available in the Ubuntu archive.